 The university owns a number of historic downtown buildings, many of which have been renovated in recent years.

-Three of its nine faculties are located at the University Campus Bohunice, a facility unique in terms of both size and invested funding.
+Three of its ten faculties are located at the University Campus Bohunice, a facility unique in terms of both size and invested funding.
 It consists of nearly 40 buildings erected over the course of a decade at a total cost of seven billion CZK.
 The campus is now home to 5,000 students and 1,500 employees.

 Changes in Antarctic climate and vegetation